zerotier/terraform-multicloud-quickstart/quickstart.md

 * We can do a lot of cool stuff
 * Pinging IPv4 addresses will yield arp table entries
-* Pinging IPv6 addresses yield ICMPv6 Neighbor Solicitation
+* Pinging IPv6 addresses yields ICMPv6 Neighbor Solicitation
 * Across clouds, and from behind NAT devices

 ## Technical Prerequisites